BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==
+= 1.3.12 - 08 Sep 2022 =
+* Fixed issue with multiple ACF fields used in the same form.
+* Tested up to WordPress 6.0.2

 = 1.3.11 - 22 Aug 2022 =
 * Fixed issue with fields value update.